fedora-copr/copr/doc/user_documentation.rst

 In copr-cli, SCM-1 is referred by 'buildtito' command and SCM-2 is referred by 'buildmock' command.
 This is original, not yet updated, naming.
 We would like to unify SCM-1 and SCM-2 into single SCM source eventually.

+Additional note to SCM-1 option checkbox:

+"Build from HEAD instead of the latest package tag and mark the package with the commit ID"

+If checkbox is unchecked (default), then the latest tagged commit of the given subpackage (marked by 'Git Directory') is looked up and built.
+This is equivalent to using tito _without_ --test.

+If checkbox is checked, then the build is done directly from HEAD commit and Release and Source0 name in .spec is tagged with XX.<commit_short_hash> where XX is number of commits from the latest subpackage tag.
+This is equivalent to using tito _with_ --test.

 GitHub Webhooks
 ---------------